wondest/dearstock/README.md

-# DearStock: Use python to analysize stock
+# PyStock: Use python to analysize stock

 ## 1. Something
 ### version